My Options: Abortion

 - Damage to cervix or uterus, including small risk of infection or scarring2 that can be associated with infertility or miscarriage

 After an abortion, many women feel some relief, while others have negative emotions.
 Reactions may be immediate, or feelings may arise years later.
 Women who experience negative emotions after an abortion have reported the following reactions:

 Emotional responses vary depending on a woman’s age, stage of pregnancy, religious or cultural beliefs, previous mental health, or whether she is being pressured by others into having an abortion.

-If you would like to talk to someone about your situation, please connect with one of our online peer counsellors, or check out a pregnancy centre near you.
-They are available to listen to your concern, and to discuss with you all of your options.
+If you would like to talk to someone about your situation, we welcome you to start a conversation with us, or check out a pregnancy centre near you.
+We are available to listen to your concerns, and to discuss all of your options with you.